Improved constraints on Higgs boson self-couplings with quartic and cubic power dependencies of the cross section: Introduction

 \section{Introduction}

-After the discovery of the Higgs boson at the Large Hadron Collider (LHC)~\cite{ATLAS:2012yve, CMS:2012qbp}, precise measurements of its properties, such as the mass, spin, and couplings to gauge bosons and fermions, have become critically important \cite{CMS:2020xrn, ATLAS:2022zjg, CMS:2022ley, ATLAS:2015zhl, CMS:2014nkk, CMS:2022uhn, ATLAS:2024vxc}.
-To date, these measurements have been consistent with the expectations of the Standard Model (SM)~\cite{ATLAS:2022vkf, CMS:2022dwd}.
-However, the trilinear and quartic Higgs self-couplings, i.e., $\lambda_{\rm 3H}$ and $\lambda_{\rm 4H}$, which play special roles in the spontaneous electroweak (EW) symmetry breaking, stability of the universe \cite{Degrassi:2012ry} and precision test of the SM, are still subject to large uncertainties.
+Following the discovery of the Higgs boson at the Large Hadron Collider (LHC)~\cite{ATLAS:2012yve, CMS:2012qbp}, precise measurements of its properties, including mass, spin, and couplings to gauge bosons and fermions, have become critically important \cite{CMS:2020xrn, ATLAS:2022zjg, CMS:2022ley, ATLAS:2015zhl, CMS:2014nkk, CMS:2022uhn, ATLAS:2024vxc}.
+These measurements have thus far been consistent with the expectations of the Standard Model (SM)~\cite{ATLAS:2022vkf, CMS:2022dwd}.
+However, the trilinear and quartic Higgs self-couplings, denoted as $\lambda_{\rm 3H}$ and $\lambda_{\rm 4H}$, respectively, which represent a fundamental aspect of the SM that connects the Higgs mechanism and the stability of our Universe \cite{Degrassi:2012ry}, are still subject to large uncertainties.